moccalatte/project-starterkit/docs/01_dev_protocol.md

 - [ ] Meets compliance requirements
 - [ ] Performance acceptable under real load
 - [ ] Can be supported in production
+- [ ] Dockerized with optimized images and health checks

 ## AI Development Principles
 - **State the real problem** - not your solution bias